NobodysLackey/shelf/README.md

 ### ***Getting Started***

-##### To get started, just login with your Google account, then you can browse for a book.
+##### Just login with your Google accountand use the search page to find a book.
 See a book you like?
 Just add it to your shelf.
 ##### A Trello board was used to keep track of development progress and can be viewed [here](https://trello.com/b/pp3ws0GX/shelf).
 ##### The project itself was deployed using Heroku and can be viewed [here](https://shelftastic.herokuapp.com/).
 ***